The Phyxter Blog is reader-supported. Purchases made through links may earn a commission (at no cost to you). Learn More.

 Eliminating individual sources of pollution is the most effective way to improve IAQ.

-If you can’t eliminate it, then substitution is your next best strategy.
+If you can’t eliminate it, substitution is your next best strategy.

-We will now step through all of the ways you can improve your home’s indoor air quality.
+We will examine how you can improve your home’s indoor air quality.

-We have also done our homework on a few products that can help you improve your IAQ.
+We have also done homework on a few products to help you improve your IAQ.

 If you are building a new home or looking at a complete HVAC renovation, you should look at a whole-home air filtration system.